madmachineio/docs/docs/base/getting-started/step-by-step-guide.md

 ---
 id: step-by-step
-title: Blink your first LED
+title: Download your first project
 description: Use the Swift Programming Language to realize your first project.
 slug: /step-by-step
 ---

-# Getting Started
+# Download your first project

 Now that you‘ve got your board, let's start with a hello world project - LED blink.
-Follow us step-by-step to run your first project.

 ## **Step 1: Download and install the MadMachine IDE**